Spooni-Development/spooni_development_website/docs/index.md

 features:
   - icon: 🗿
     title: Mappings
-    details: How long have you dreamt of living in your own house, or simply benefiting from the city's key properties?
-With a sharp focus on detail and authenticity, we offer excellent mappings.
-Our aim is to provide you with a new perspective on your favorite places and seamlessly integrate them into your roleplay.
+    details: How long have you dreamed of living in your own home or simply benefiting from the city's most important properties?
+With great attention to detail and authenticity, we offer excellent mappings.
+Our goal is to give you a new perspective on your favorite places and integrate them seamlessly into your roleplay.

   - icon: 💡
     title: Custom Request
     details: Do you have a personal request?
 We also offer private commissions.
-Whether it's a script, mapping, or placeable props - anything is possible.
-With specific ideas from you and our understanding of authenticity and good roleplay, we can help you fulfill your wish and bring a smile to your face.
+Whether it's a script, mapping or placeable props - anything is possible.
+With specific ideas from you and our understanding of authenticity and good role-playing, we can help you fulfill your wish and put a smile on your face.
   - icon: 💻
     title: Server Service
-    details: You want your own RedM server?
-But you're not familiar with the technology or having trouble setting it up?
+    details: Do you want your own RedM server?
+But you are not familiar with the technology or have problems setting it up?
 No problem!
 Get in touch with us on our Discord.
-Our competent developers can assist you with everything from consultation, setup, to troubleshooting your server.
+Our expert developers can help you with everything from advice to setting up and troubleshooting your server.
 ---